Integrating Saferpay

 * a valid acceptance agreement for credit cards or other payment methods.

-* an environment, that is capable of doing HTTPS-POST requests, with JSON payload.
+* an environment that is capable of making HTTPS-POST requests, with JSON payload.
 Most frameworks and programming languages already support this out of the box.
-However, some shops and environments are rather unflexible, so checking this requirement, before integrating the JSON API, is very important.
+However, some shops and environments are rather inflexible, so checking this requirement, before integrating the JSON API, is very important.

 ## Open API Specification